We have run out of money - no new applications can be accepted

 - Have a glioblastoma multiforme, or other type of PRIMARY (NOT METASTATIC) MALIGNANT BRAIN TUMORS (Grade 3 or 4) (Such as Anaplastic Astrocytoma, Gliosarcoma, High Grade Oligodendroglioma, DIPG, Etc), and who use one or more of the drugs covered by the program

-- Have insurance that pays for a portion of the drugs
+- Have insurance that usually pays for or allows toward deductible charges for the desired treatment.

 - Are residents of the USA